Treatment of chronic obstructive pulmonary disease by traditional Chinese medicine Morin monomer regulated by autophagy

 Introduction

 Chronic obstructive pulmonary disease (COPD) is a kind of frequently occurring disorder, seriously endangering human health.
-COPD is featured by the airway obstruction that is incompletely or irreversible, generally accompanying with alveolar destruction and mucous metaplasia.
+COPD is featured by the airway obstruction that is incomplete or irreversible, generally accompanied by alveolar destruction and mucous metaplasia.
 As a complex disease, COPD is affected by multiple factors, including genetic-environmental factor interactions, however, its underlying pathogenic mechanism remains unknown (1).
 Influenced by air pollution, dust, smoking and aging, the incidence of COPD is progressively rising.

 Autophagy, a lysosome-dependent degradation process in eukaryotic cells, has a key function in maintaining cell homeostasis.
 Under normal physiological conditions, almost all cells have a basic level of autophagy, which could eliminate unfolded or misfolded proteins, and degrade proteins to generate amino acids for cell recirculation (2).
 Cell damage and programmed death caused by excessive autophagy or autophagy dysfunction exert a significant influence on disease onset and progression.